raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/submission-state-machine.md

    - Acceptance: parser tests assert resulting state; failures do not leave state stale.

 6. **Wire ingest start/finish**
-   - Transition to `ingesting` before persistence and to `completed`/`ingest_failed` afterward.
+   - Transition to `ingesting` for a single post-parse finalization step and to `completed`/`ingest_failed` afterward.
-   - Acceptance: ingest path updates state correctly; failure path covered.
+   - Acceptance: finalization path updates state correctly; failure path covered.

 7. **Add cancel path**
    - Expose a cancel hook that transitions to `canceled` from active states; ensure downstream work is halted.